Joey Devine: Oakland Athletics

-On January 14, 2008, Devine was traded to the Oakland Athletics along with minor league pitcher Jamie Richmond for center fielder Mark Kotsay.
+On January 14, 2008, Devine was traded to the Oakland Athletics along with minor league pitcher Jamie Richmond in exchange for center fielder Mark Kotsay.
 Devine had a breakout season with the Athletics in 2008; in 452/3 innings, Devine gave up just 23 hits, walked only 15, struck out 49, held major-league batters to a .148 BA, and finished with a remarkable 0.59 ERA; the lowest ever in MLB history among pitchers with a minimum of 45 innings since ERA became an official statistic in 1912.
 This record is not officially recognized because the MLB minimum is 50 innings.

 Devine missed the 2009 season following Tommy John surgery on his right elbow.
 The operation was performed Tuesday, April 21, 2009, by Dr. James Andrews on Devine's ulnar collateral ligament.
-On December 2, 2009, Devine, avoided arbitration and agreed to a 1-year contract with the Oakland Athletics.
+On December 2, Devine avoided arbitration and agreed to a one-year contract with the Oakland Athletics.